Democratic Republic of the Congo

 Domestic Law

-3. The Democratic Republic of the Congo Military Penal Code 2002.
+3. The Democratic Republic of the Congo Military Penal Code 2002. (available only in French)

 I Case Title : Situation in the Democratic Republic of the Congo